How to Install MariaDB 10.x on Debian 11 or 10

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-This section covers importing the Long-term Support (LTS) branches, which are recommended for production use.
-The short-term release is an option for those who prefer using the latest versions of MariaDB on a Content Management System (CMS) like WordPress and don’t mind upgrading their versions every 6-12 months.
+This section covers importing the Long-term Support (LTS) branches recommended for production use.
+A short-term release is an option for those who prefer using the latest versions of MariaDB on a Content Management System (CMS) like WordPress and don’t mind upgrading their versions every 6-12 months.

-Before installing, first, import the GPG key to verify the MariaDB packages using the command below.
+Before installing, import the GPG key to verify the MariaDB packages using the command below.

 curl -fsSL http://mirror.mariadb.org/PublicKey_v2 | sudo gpg --dearmor | sudo tee /usr/share/keyrings/mariadb.gpg > /dev/null